Omer-tech-cmd/azure-vm-creation/README.md

 - Windows 10

-<h2>Prerequirements</h2>
+<h2>Prerequisites</h2>

-- Logging in and subscribing to Microsoft Azure
+- Log in and subscribe to Microsoft Azure.

 <h2>Creating Our First Resource Group</h2>
- In order to create our virtual machine, we need to create a resource group by searching "resource groups" in Microsoft Azure.
+  To create our virtual machine, we first need to create a resource group by searching for 'Resource Groups' in Microsoft Azure.

- Then, we click on the "create" button to create one.
+  Then, click the 'Create' button to set up the resource group.

 ![image](https://github.com/user-attachments/assets/476fa440-9f36-44ca-bce5-9131b1758378)